gabxmrn/GQ-2/Data/Clean/Methodology.md

     Average of the Monthly Value Weighted Returns for the 10 constructed portfolios

 1M_Tbill :
+    Used the CSRP US Treasuries and Inflation Indexes 30 days yield Differnt from the risk free rate (computed by calculating the return of the bill value, it is not a rate)

 div_yield_mkt :
+    03.1980 to 12.2006 : income return of NYSE/AMEX market value weighted portfolio (Mrkt portfolio in %)

 term_spread :
     Difference between the 10Y treasuries and 3M T-Bill